-Kawasaki was an early winner in the Riders’ Title chase, thanks to Scott Russell in 1993 and more recently in 2013, 2015 and last year.
-Tom Sykes was champ in 2013 and Jonathan Rea in ’15 and ’16, each on their Ninja ZX-10Rs.
+Kawasaki was an early winner in the riders’ title chase, thanks to American Scott Russell in 1993.
+Tom Sykes was the next Kawasaki champ in 2013 and six-times World Champion Jonathan Rea has dominated each season since 2015 to date, with the British riders competing victorious on their Ninja ZX-10R and ZX-10RR machines.

-The Ninja dynasty of machines had won 91 race victories up to the end of the 2016 season, starting with Adrien Morillas in the inaugural year of the series.
-Since then Doug Chandler, Rob Phillis, Aaron Slight, Scott Russell, Anthony Gobert, Akira Yanagawa, Hitoyasu Izutsu, Chris Walker, Tom Sykes, Loris Baz and Jonathan Rea have won WorldSBK races for Kawasaki.
+The Ninja dynasty of machines had won 158 race victories up to the end of 2020, beginning with Adrien Morillas in the inaugural year of the series, 1988.
+Since then Doug Chandler, Rob Phillis, Aaron Slight, Scott Russell, Anthony Gobert, Akira Yanagawa, Hitoyasu Izutsu, Chris Walker, Tom Sykes, Loris Baz, Jonathan Rea, Toprak Razgatlioglu and most recently Alex Lowes have won WorldSBK races for Kawasaki.

-The podium-scoring total for Ninja pilots now stands at 307 from 720 races started.
-Kawasaki has taken 63 pole positions in that time too.
+Going into the 2021 season the podium-scoring total for Ninja pilots stands at 454 from 832 races started.
+Kawasaki has taken 92 pole positions in that time too.